rschristopher/ischristtrue.com/src/modern-views/free-will.md

  within the Calvinist churches, such that the [Remonstrant Brotherhood](https://en.wikipedia.org/wiki/Remonstrants) split from the Dutch Reformed Church.

-The Remonstrant Arminian view was explicitly condemed at the
+The Remonstrant Arminian view was explicitly condemned at the
  [Synod of Dort](https://en.wikipedia.org/wiki/Synod_of_Dort)
  which is what led to the articulation of the
  [five points of Calvinism](https://en.wikipedia.org/wiki/Calvinism#Five_Points_of_Calvinism) (known by the mnemonic acronym TULIP).

-And exactly like the emergence of semi-Pelagianism, there inevitably arose rationalistic Arminianism.
+And exactly like the emergence of semi-Pelagianism, the condemnation of Remonstrant Arminianism led inevitably to a rationalistic Arminianism.
 Many of these views are
  superficially similar to the Roman Catholic view of synergism.
-What followed in the century after Dort was a migration away from strict monergism but not stopping at Arminianism, instead leading inevitably towards [deism](https://en.wikipedia.org/wiki/Deism), itself a stepping stone into the postmodern malaise and meaning crisis.
+What followed in the century after Dort was a migration away from strict monergism but not stopping at rational Arminianism, instead leading inevitably towards [deism](https://en.wikipedia.org/wiki/Deism), itself a stepping stone into the postmodern malaise and meaning crisis.